JavaScript Isolation in Blazor Components

 • Gérald Barré

-In a previous post I explained how to use CSS isolation in a Blazor component to ensure the style of a component is not impacted by the global style or other components.
-JS isolation is similar but for JavaScript code.
-It allows to load JavaScript code for a specific component.
-One of the goals of JS isolation is to make reusable components that are not impacted by the global scope.
-In the previous version of Blazor, you needed to expose JavaScript function in the global scope (window) and to add the <script> element manually.
+In a previous post, I explained how to use CSS isolation in a Blazor component to ensure a component's style is not affected by the global style or other components.
+JS isolation works similarly, but for JavaScript code.
+It allows you to load JavaScript code scoped to a specific component.
+One goal of JS isolation is to enable reusable components that are unaffected by the global scope.
+In previous versions of Blazor, you had to expose JavaScript functions in the global scope (window) and manually add the <script> element.
 JS isolation fixes both issues!

-In .NET, you can use ES modules using the IJSRuntime and IJSObjectReference.
-IJSRuntime.InvokeAsync allows to call the import function and IJSObjectReference allows to keep a reference to the loaded ES module.
+In .NET, you can use ES modules via IJSRuntime and IJSObjectReference.
+IJSRuntime.InvokeAsync allows you to call the import function, and IJSObjectReference holds a reference to the loaded ES module.

 C#